volterraedge/terraform-provider-volterra/docs/resources/volterra_network_interface.md

     monitor_disabled = true
     mtu              = "1450"

-    // One of the arguments from this list "cluster node" must be set cluster = true
+    // One of the arguments from this list "node cluster" must be set cluster = true

     // One of the arguments from this list "not_primary is_primary" must be set